-- Locations of changes in travel patterns - Locations of changes SE data - o If different than expected, check Place Type, Development Status, and Density look up data. - o Changes can be made through the online CommunityViz portal (via TJCOG).
+Locations of changes in travel patterns Locations of changes SE data

+If different than expected, check Place Type, Development Status, and Density look up data.

+Changes can be made through the online CommunityViz portal (via TJCOG).

-Mr. Lukasina shared anticipated milestone dates/Next Steps for the project which are still on track, which include:
+Mr. Lukasina shared anticipated milestone dates/Next Steps for the project, which include: